Department Chair: Colin Inglefield

 Web Site: weber.edu/physics

-Professors: Ronald Galli, Colin Inglefield, Adam Johnston, Stacy Palen, Daniel Schroeder, John Sohl, Walther Spjeldvik; Associate Professors: John Armstrong, Michelle Arnold; Assistant Professor: Kristin Rabosky; Visiting Professor: Kelly Spirito
+Professors: John Armstrong, Colin Inglefield, Adam Johnston, Stacy Palen, Daniel Schroeder, John Sohl, Walther Spjeldvik; Associate Professors: Michelle Arnold; Assistant Professor: Kristin Rabosky; Visiting Professor: Kelly Spirito

 Physics is the study and application of the fundamental laws of nature, including the laws of motion, gravity, electromagnetism, heat, and microscopic interactions.
 These laws govern the behavior of objects at all scales, from the smallest subatomic particles to the entire observable universe.
 In between, physicists study nuclear reactions, the interaction of atoms with light, properties of materials, the chaotic dynamics of fluids, and the evolution of stars and galaxies, among many other applications.